“I’m looking for recommendations for some anime to watch “

 Genre: Horror Thriller, Body Horror, Sci-Fi

-There’s nothing like a gripping thriller to bring your mind back from the brink of apathy.
+There’s nothing like a gripping thriller to get your mind back from the edge of boredom.

 11. Code Geass: Lelouch of the Rebellion